Silence2107/Rotochemical-heating-manager/docs/on_compilation/compilation_usage.md

 <span style="color:blue">_Makefile_</span> may be further customized by setting enviromental variables.
 Among currently supported ones are

 - **RHM_HAS_ROOT** - if overriden to 1/0, the stable main programs will/will not execute parts of the code that require CERN ROOT library.
 Default is resolved automatically.
-Overriding this flag <code><it> will not affect actual compilation process </it></code>, but will only affect the execution of the program.
+Overriding this flag <code><it> will only affect what parts of the codes are compiled and run </it></code>, the ROOT libraries inclusion is still up to make to decide.

 ## Console options